RAttab/edent/README.md

 - Should clean up trailing whitespaces
 - Should be self-contained.
 Dependency on OTP is ok.

-An important side effect of keeping things simple is that edent is not customizable. **It has one indentation style and that's it**.
+As a side-effect of keeping things stupid-simple, edent **has one indentation style**.
+There are currently no plans or desire to make it customizable.

 If you see problems, then please create a PR containing a test with what the indentation should look like.
-Note that if the change is subjective in nature then get your hopes up.
-Note that you can always fork and modify to suite your personal predilections.
+Keep in mind that if your change is subjective in nature it will likely be denied.
+If that angers you, you can always fork and modify to suite your personal predilections.

 ## Usage